-In response to the access crisis, state policymakers, consumer advocates and oral health coalitions are pioneering innovations to extend the reach of the oral health care delivery system and improve oral health access.
-Among these innovations are medical-dental integration and the addition of dental therapists to the dental team.
+In response to the access crisis, state policymakers, consumer advocates, and oral health coalitions are pioneering innovations to expand oral health care delivery, including medical-dental integration and the addition of dental therapists to the dental team.

 ADHA policy supports oral health care workforce models that culminate in (ADHA Policy, 4S-09):

-Dental hygienists are formally educated and licensed by each state and are poised to help prevent oral health diseases.
-ADHA is committed to working on the development and implementation of new workforce models, nationally referred to as dental therapists.
+Dental hygienists are formally educated, licensed, and poised to help prevent oral health disease in every state.
+ADHA is committed to developing and implementing new workforce models, nationally referred to as dental therapists.

-- The dental hygiene workforce is ready and available; there are currently 200,000+ licensed dental hygienists in the United States.
+- The dental hygiene workforce is ready: 200,000+ licensed dental hygienists practice across the United States.

-- The educational infrastructure is developed; there are over 300 entry-level dental hygiene programs
+- The educational infrastructure is in place, with over 300 entry-level dental hygiene programs nationwide.

-- The public will benefit from providers with a broad range of skill sets which include preventive and specific restorative services.
+- The public benefits from providers with broad skill sets spanning preventive and specific restorative services.

 Learn more about Dental Therapy